 When it comes to sleeping, having an active brain is never good news.
 There’s a reason why most sleep experts recommend removing bedside distractions: it’s to help your brain settle into a low-wave sleep stage.
 If you’re a fibromyalgia patient, that choice is out of your hands.
 Even worse, constant sleep deprivation can lead to more mental problems like depression.

-Patients of chronic pain problems like fibromyalgia always get their deep sleep brain waves interrupted.
+Patients with chronic pain problems like fibromyalgia always get their deep sleep brain waves interrupted.
 The brain is still processing pain signals even during sleep, and this disrupts the normal sleep cycle.
 As a result, patients often wake up tired and irritable even though they slept long enough.

 Good news for pain patients

 Though the sleep and pain cycle may seem vicious, it’s not a permanent affliction.
 If you are a chronic pain patient, here are some tips you can adapt to help yourself get some good sleep:

-1. Take some sleeping aids – When it comes to sleeping, you need all the help you can get.
-To counteract your brain’s activity during the night, see if you can take some extended release sleeping aid.
+- Take some sleeping aids.
+When it comes to sleeping, you need all the help you can get.
+To counteract your brain’s activity during the night, see if you can take some extended-release sleeping aid.
 This will ensure that the dosage is even throughout the length of the night.
 There are many types of sleeping aids, ranging from artificial to natural and some natural sleep supplements are beneficial for your overall health.
 Discuss with your doctor how a sleeping medication can work with your current prescription.

-2. Learn some mindful meditation techniques – Mindful meditation can work both ways: it can help you fall asleep, and it can boost your mood overall.
+- Learn some mindful meditation techniques.
+Mindful meditation can work both ways: it can help you fall asleep, and it can boost your mood overall.
 Standard meditation methods for falling asleep, such as imagining a peaceful place, help your brain settle down on its own instead of trying to force it to sleep.
 And if you do wake up in a not-so-good mood, meditating enables you to get out of a negative thought spiral.